 Jet boats are a common sight in the Land of Giants.
-These boats provide quick access from the Gates of the Mountains.
-Jet Boats make the run across Holter Lake up to the best fishing spots.
-The power drifter jets are all equipped with oars just like one would see on a drift boat.
+These boats provide quick access departing from the Gates of the Mountains marina.
+Motoring across Holter Lake then up to the Land of the Giants section of the Missouri.
+The power drifter boats are equipped with oars just like what you would see on drift boats.
 These specialty boats allow anglers and guides to fish more efficiently.
 The oarsman will be working hard to maintain the boat in the position so the angler can cast at objectives along the river bank.

 Streamer fishing the Land of Giants means heavier fly rods and sinking fly line.
 Seven, eight and even nine weight rods are ideal.
 Paired with a large arbor reel and plenty of backing.
-Anglers will definitely get into their backing on some fish so a smooth drag is key when fishing lighter tippets.
 We often fish intermediate and full sinking fly lines to get flies down in the water column.
 Sink rates can be important to match the depth of water you are targeting.
-A heavy butt section tapered down to 0x or 2x tippet is best.
+A heavy butt section tapered down to 10 or 12 lb tippet is best.
 Leader lengths and tippet sizes vary based on the size of the fly and the type of water being targeted.

 A variety of patterns and colors can be effective in the Land of Giants and Holter Lake.